Fine-tune with the API or CLI

 Example: "augmentation_types": "dialogue_CN,general_purpose_CN,NLP"

-Must be used with augmentation_ratio.
+Must be used in conjunction with augmentation_ratio.

 String